neelanjanmanna2021/AI-TEXT-DETECTOR/README.md

 # Text Analysis Program

 ## Overview
 The Text Analysis Program is a Rust-based command-line application that analyzes text files to determine if the content is likely human-generated or AI-generated.
-It counts words, ignores common stop words, and applies basic analysis heuristics to classify the text.

 ## Features
 - Determines if the text is likely human-generated or AI-generated.